ujubu/ccnp-ccie-lab-generator/README.md

 ## Acknowledgments

-I would like to thank [mweisel](https://github.com/mweisel) for providing the original scripts and environment, which served as the foundation for this project.
+I would like to thank [mweisel](https://github.com/mweisel) for providing the-orginal environment, which served as the foundation for this project.

 ## Installation